 Annemarie was my internship and Master’s thesis supervisor.
 She is a great professional, truly passionate about her Ph.D. research on Female Genital Mutilation/Cutting and fully devoted to her work.
 Not only was I impressed by the love she showed towards her work as well as extraordinary supervisory skills, but also, due to her guidance and constructive feedback, she motivated me to perform well while working with her.
 Annemarie is a hard-working person, with great communications skills, knowing how to talk to people regardless of their background, has a strong personality and hands-on attitude.
 On a personal level, Annemarie has a warm and kind personality.
 I highly recommend her as a professional and knowledgeable researcher as well as a cheerful and amazing person.

 Annemarie joined us as a lecturer at the department of Public International Law and European Law at the University of Amsterdam.
 She taught the course ‘International Public Law’ (in Dutch Internationaal Publiekrecht) during the academic year 2016-2017.
 She is friendly as she is knowledgable, and contributed a great deal to the team.
 With her dedication, enthusiasm and relevant field experience, she inspired our students.
 As the coordinator of the course, I surely look forward to working with her again.

-We invited Annemarie to chair and moderate an informative evening about female circumcision, organized by the Women's Group of Amnesty Nijmegen.
-Annemarie gave an interesting presentation about her fieldwork in Senegal and she clearly presented to the audience how complex the problem of female circumcision is.
+We invited Annemarie to chair and moderate an informative evening about Female Genital Mutilation/Cutting, organized by the Women's Group of Amnesty Nijmegen.
+Annemarie gave an insightful presentation about her fieldwork in Senegal and she clearly presented to the audience how complex the problem of FGM/C is.
 She nicely introduced the other speakers and she led the discussion with the audience perfectly.
 Annemarie closed the evening with a striking recapitulative speech.
-Tribute to the way Annemarie has led this evening.